Our Sales Department is Open New Year's Day 11:00AM - 4:00PM

 “In addition to organic growth through new store openings, a significant number of Winn-Dixie and Harveys Supermarkets will convert to the ALDI format over the next several years,” a March 7, 2024, ALDI press release said.
 “ALDI anticipates that approximately 50 stores will begin the conversion process during the latter half of 2024, with the majority of these stores reopening as ALDI in 2025.”

-Even after private investors announced their purchase of Southeastern Grocers from ALDI in February, ALDI still intended to complete its conversion plans, which included reopening an estimate of 220 Winn-Dixie and Harvey Supermarket stores as ALDI’s by the end of 2027.
+Even after private investors announced their purchase of Southeastern Grocers from ALDI in February, ALDI still intended to complete its conversion plans, which included reopening an estimated 220 Winn-Dixie and Harvey Supermarket stores as ALDI’s by the end of 2027.

 “ALDI and SEG leadership will continue to work together closely to ensure a smooth transition, with dedicated leaders overseeing the store conversion and hiring process,” a Feb.
 7 press release from Southeastern Grocers said.
 “SEG will continue to operate the remaining stores identified for conversion in the normal course of business, with the same level of care and focus on quality and service, up to and until each respective store is closed for conversion.”